grimicorn/danholloran-me/source/_posts/installing-linters-sublime-text-3.md

 ---
-layout: post
+extends: _layouts.post
 title: "Installing Linters Sublime Text 3"
 date: "2015-08-30 19:06"
 image:
-  featured: 'photo-1433785124354-92116416b870.jpg'
+  featured: '/uploads/photo-1433785124354-92116416b870.jpg'
 ---
 Sublime Text is one of my favorite editors I have ever used and it has excellent support for linting.
 This will cover Sublime Text 3 only since the plugin used SublimeLinter went through a major shift from Sublime text 2 to 3.
 The biggest difference is in ST2 the linters where bundled with the plugin now in ST3 they are created as plugins.

 So we will go through the steps to get them setup and configured for Sublime Text 3.
 The linter plugins all have some requirements you can check out [Linting Your Code: Installing the Linters](/2015/08/27/linting-your-code-installing-the-linters/) to get all of the requirements installed.